You're All Wrong

 How could we marvel at a butterfly

-without the grisly mishap inside the cocoon?
+without the grisly mishap in the cocoon?

 Could we enjoy our popcorn were it not